RakanG2/localAI/README.md

-# Telegram Assistant with Inline Buttons and SQLite
+# Telegram Assistant with Buttons & SQLite
-- /start — запуск
-- /newtask — добавление
-- /tasks — список с кнопками удаления
-- /chat — GPT
-- SQLite хранит задачи между перезапусками